abhididdigi/SNPort/README.md

 Invocation
 ==========

-1. Example snippetts on how to call various MID Server Script Includes is present in the Sample Invocation folder.
+1. Example snippetts on how to call various MID Server Script Includes are present in the Sample Invocation folder.

 TODO: